seanbreckenridge/twitchlive/README.md

 $ twitchlive # uses username in ~/.config/twitchlive/config
 ```

-You can use the `--delimeter` flag to specify what to separate each field with.
+You can use the `-delimeter` flag to specify what to separate each field with.

 Table Output: